gmlarumbe/verilog-ext/README.md

 * `verilog-ext-instance-at-point`

 ### Jump to definition/reference ###
-Jump to definition/reference of module at point via ggtags and xref.
+Jump to definition/reference of module at point via `ggtags` and `xref`.

 Functions: